shuddha2021/Statewise-Tax-Calculator/README.md

 # Tax Calculator

 The Tax Calculator is a web application that allows users to calculate their federal and state taxes based on their income and state of residence.
-This project uses modern web technologies to provide a user-friendly interface and accurate tax calculations.
+This project uses modern web technologies to provide a user-friendly interface and approximate tax calculations.

+## Disclaimer

+The Tax Calculator is for demonstration purposes only.
+The tax calculations are based on approximations and should not be used for actual tax filing.
+The results may not accurately reflect the exact federal or state tax liabilities.
+Always consult with a qualified tax professional for accurate tax advice and calculations.

 ## Key Features

-- **State Selection**: Select from all 50 U.S. states to get accurate state tax calculations.
+- **State Selection**: Select from all 50 U.S. states to get approximate state tax calculations.
 - **Federal Tax Brackets**: The app uses predefined federal tax brackets to calculate the federal tax for the given income.
 - **Dynamic Calculation**: Calculates taxes in real-time as the user enters their income and selects a state.
 - **Reset Functionality**: Users can reset the form to start a new calculation.